adam-rms/adam-rms/CONTRIBUTING.md

 ## Making Pull Requests

 Similarly to commits, please write your PR title in the present/imperative tense, and describe what problem it fixes.
+Please ensure you name your branch in a way that relates to the issue/pull request (such as `80-fixAssetSearch` would be a good branch name).

-Additionally, include the issue number its related to at the end of the title; this makes it easier to track which PRs are related to which issues.
+Additionally, link the issue to the Pull Request.

 In the PR's description, it would be helpful to write a brief summary of the changes you made, too.